SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Preprocessing and Inference Configuration

 \begin{enumerate} \item \textbf{Visual Reduction:} The frame budget is iteratively halved from each model's maximum.
 For example, Qwen3-Omni reduces through the sequence \{256, 128, 64, 32\}, allowing up to four retry attempts.

 \item \textbf{Audio Reduction:} Simultaneously, we adjust audio fidelity through uniform chunk sampling rather than truncation.
 If the full audio track causes failure, we transition to a chunked representation with a maximum limit of $N=64$ chunks.
 Each chunk spans 10 seconds of non-overlapping audio.
 In subsequent retries, this chunk limit halves in lockstep with visual frames through the sequence \{64, 32, 16\}.
 Given audio of duration $D$ seconds, the natural chunk count is $M = \lceil D / 10 \rceil$.
-When $M \leq N$, all chunks are retained; when $M > N$, we uniformly sample $N$ chunks using $\text{indices} = \lfloor \text{linspace}(0, M-1, N) \rfloor$ to preserve temporal coverage across the full recording. \end{enumerate}
+When $M \leq N$, all chunks are retained; when $M > N$, we uniformly sample $N$ chunks using $\text{indices} = \lfloor \text{linspace}(0, M-1, N) \rfloor$ to preserve temporal coverage across the full recording.
+For Ola and Baichuan-Omni 1.5, we use 30-second chunks instead of 10-second chunks, consistent with their Whisper-based audio encoders which are trained on 30-second windows. \end{enumerate}

 We adopted this audio chunking because not all MLLMs handle long audio tracks, as such they employ naive audio handling strategies such as end-truncation or middle-cropping, introducing uncontrolled confounds in evaluation.
 Our uniform chunk sampling approach is inspired by MiniCPM-o-2.6~\cite{minicpmo26}.